dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 whether a string begins with or ends with a particular pattern.

 {% pc dart 0 %}
-// check whether a string contains another string assert("Never odd or even".contains("odd") == true);
+// Check whether a string contains another string. assert("Never odd or even".contains("odd") == true);

-// does a string start with another string? assert("Never odd or even".startsWith("Never") == true);
+// Does a string start with another string? assert("Never odd or even".startsWith("Never") == true);

-// does a string end with another string? assert("Never odd or even".endsWith("even") == true);
+// Does a string end with another string? assert("Never odd or even".endsWith("even") == true);

-// find the location of a string inside a string assert("Never odd or even".indexOf("odd") == 6);
+// Find the location of a string inside a string. assert("Never odd or even".indexOf("odd") == 6);
 {% endpc %}